 - Finally, the reason you make a shopping list (which is probably the most efficient form of note-taking of all) is that you know you won’t remember what you are hearing.
 The average human brain, at its most efficient, can focus on six pieces of information at the same time.
 Your brain is unlikely to be at its most efficient because you will be under the stress of exam conditions.
 So don’t fall into the trap of thinking that you will remember what you hear without writing it down!

 Practise making good notes

-In the IELTS Listening test, you only listen to the audio once, so you have to be an engaged listener all the way through.
+So, let’s turn to how we take notes in the IELTS Listening test.
+As stated, you only listen to the audio once, so the first challenge is to be an attentive listener all the way through.
 One way to practise this is to listen to audios or watch videos and make good notes.

-Take, for example, one of our favourite TED talks by Sir Ken Robinson.
+Take, for example, this TED talk by Sir Ken Robinson.
 As you watch, make notes on the following questions.
 The more information you have, the better.

 - What is Sir Ken ‘interested’ in?

 - What does he believe about children?

 - And what does he want to talk about in his speech?

 - He tells the story of a little girl.
 What is she doing?